v1t3ls0n/assembler/README.md

 ./assembler file1.as file2.as ...
 ```

-The necessary output files are generated in the same directory as the source files.
+The assembler will generate the necessary output files in the same directory as the source files.

 ---